This post is current as of April 13, 2021 and will be updated as new data and recommendations are released.

 - How do the known side effects of the COVID-19 vaccine compare to the potential side effects of the virus?
 Though roughly 30% of COVID-19 cases are asymptomatic (i.e., there are no noticeable symptoms), 70% of people will experience symptoms — and these symptoms are similar to or more severe than the known side effects of the vaccine.

-- Finally, how are you personally weighing the lack of concrete data on the effect of the COVID-19 vaccine and fertility against the recommendations by trusted health institutions suggesting there is likely to be no evidence of an effect?
-Some people are comfortable trusting reputable health institutions to guide their decision-making, while others may prefer to make decisions based on data they can evaluate themselves.
+- Finally, how are you personally weighing the preliminary data we have on the effect of the COVID-19 vaccine and fertility and the recommendations by trusted health institutions suggesting there is likely to be no evidence of an effect?
+Some people are comfortable trusting reputable health institutions to guide their decision-making, while others may prefer to make decisions based on lots of data that they can evaluate themselves.

 We found this decision tool to be very helpful.